exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

 You can select the access method with command line option ``--db-os-access``.
 The default value is ``DOCKER_EXEC``.

-ITDE will create a random SSH key pair and store it to folder ``~/.cache/exasol/itde/`` with access permissions limited to the current user only.
+ITDE will create a random SSH key pair and store it to the folder ``~/.cache/exasol/itde/`` with access permissions limited to the current user only.
 By this ITDE enables to reuse the same SSH keys for future sessions which leaves the container unchanged and hence reusable.